lucia-auth/lucia/documentation/collection/main/learn/basics/sessions.md

 ## Validate session ids

-[`validateSession()`](/reference/api/server-api#validatesession) method will validate the session id and return the session object, renewing the session if needed.
+The [`validateSession()`](/reference/api/server-api#validatesession) method will validate the session id and return the session object, renewing the session if needed.
 As such, the returned session may not match the provided session id and should be stored.
 You can check if the returned session is a new session with the `isFresh` property.

 ```ts
 import { auth } from "./lucia.js";